Here is a look back at our previous locations!

-The Kansas Food Bank will be closed Thursday November 27th and Friday November 28th for the Thanksgiving Holiday so our employees may enjoy time with their families.
-We will reopen on Monday, December 1st.
+The Kansas Food Bank will be closed beginning at NOON on Wednesday December 24th for the Christmas Holiday so our employees may enjoy time with their families.
+We will reopen on Monday, December 29th.

 Our HungerCare partner the Lord’s Diner in Wichita will be open and providing an evening meal to anyone in need every night at both of their locations: